Merrimack Valley Philharmonic Orchestra

 Francis E. Dolfe, Jr.

-Mr. Dolfe is a self-employed Certified Public Accountant.
-He is a graduate of Bentley College with an MBA from Suffolk University.
-He is licensed to practice both in Massachusetts and New Hampshire and is a member of the American Institute of CPA's and the Massachusetts Society of CPA's.
-Prior to starting his own accounting and tax practice in 1994, he was the CFO for the Federal Medicare Program in New England for 23 years.
-Before that he spent 11 years as an accountant and auditor for two Boston CPA firms and the US Department of Labor's national audit bureau.
+Mr. Dolfe is a retired Certified Public Accountant.
+He graduated from Bentley University with a B.S. in Accounting and Suffolk University with a MBA.
+Prior to starting his own accounting and tax practice in 1994, he was Director of Finance for the Federal Medicare Program in the New England Region for 23 years.
+Before that he spent 11 years as an accountant and auditor for two Boston CPA firms and the US Department of Labor’s national audit bureau.
 He currently serves as Treasurer.

 Mrs. Forsyth was a member of the North Shore Philharmonic Orchestra until relocating to the Merrimack Valley when she became a Charter member of the MVPO and later served as Principal Second Violin until her retirement in May, 2006.
 She has played with area chamber groups and served the MVPO as Personnel Manager for 15 years.
 She is a graduate of the Fay School, Boston, with as Associate's degree in Medical Technology.
 She served as medical secretary in Liberty Mutual's Rehabilitation Center in Boston and later in the Cerebral Palsy Training Center in Lawrence and finally for a group of orthopedic surgeons.

-Diane Lafond, Personnel Manager
+Diane Lafond,

 Diane Lafond graduated from Salem State College, Salem, MA with a BA in Biology and minors in Chemistry and Music.
 During job moves from Medical Technologist, to Stay at Home Mom, to Elementary School Librarian, she has always played violin.
 She played in several North Shore orchestras before joining the MVPO in 1985.
 She is a past president of the MVPO board and served as music librarian for 10 years.